gitlabhq/gitlabhq/doc/administration/auth/ldap.md

 LDAP server please double-check the LDAP `port` and `method` settings used by GitLab.
 Common combinations are `method: 'plain'` and `port: 389`, OR `method: 'ssl'` and `port: 636`.

+### Timeout error

+If you are seeing the error "LDAP search timed out after" in the `production.log` try increasing the default `timeout` value.
+Example `timeout: 90`